- About the City of Alexandria

 Business License Tax (If Applicable for Taxable Activities)

 Non-profit organizations that begin operations in the City after January 1 must file the application and pay taxes (if applicable) immediately.
 Payments for new organizations may be submitted in person at City Hall.
 The Permit Center (City Hall Room 4200) accepts payment of the $50 license fee by check only.
-If a higher business license tax is assessed or if the licensee wishes to pay by other methods, the license tax may be paid at the Treasury Division (City Hall Room 1510) or at the payment kiosk (City Hall Room 1700).
-The Treasury Division accepts cash, check, money order or Discover Card.
-The payment kiosk accepts payments by check, Visa, MasterCard, or Discover Card.
+If a higher business license tax is assessed or if the licensee wishes to pay by other methods, the license tax may be paid at the Treasury Division (City Hall Room 1510).
+The Treasury Division accepts cash, credit card, check, or money order.
 The business license application, tax payment (by check or money order), and supporting documentation may also be mailed.

 Business license taxes paid by check or money order during the annual renewal period may be mailed with the business license renewal application to: